gala377/zig_ecs_test/notes.md

 just throw runtime error and it should be fine.

 ### Lua components

--- depends on [#Commands] - without commands there is no way to create those components (well we could hack it with like, script setup function or something like this but you know)

 We can just hold them as refs, the problem is their identity.
 Meaning hash of them.